 Why does the department need to develop a new wolf plan now?

-Given the current pace of wolf recovery, the post-recovery planning process is being initiated proactively because WDFW anticipates it will likely take two to three years to complete.
+Given the current pace of wolf recovery, the post-recovery planning process is being initiated proactively because WDFW anticipates it will likely take several years to complete.
 Ideally, the pace of our planning process would match the pace of Washington wolf recovery.

 How will the department develop a wolf post-recovery plan?